-However, productivity overall across all sectors has fallen slightly by -1.1% compared with 1.2% growth nationally.
+However, overall productivity across all sectors has fallen slightly by -1.1% compared with 1.2% growth nationally.
 Productivity has only grown in Peterborough - by 7.9%, and Huntingdonshire by 2.9%.
-Fenland has the lowest productivity and GVA levels in the area and both are falling - by -11.6% and -4.1% respectively, and the lowest earnings in the area.
-The highest productivity levels are driven by manufacturing and in Peterborough and Huntingdonshire.
+Fenland has the lowest productivity and GVA levels in the area, and both are falling - by -11.6% and -4.1% respectively, as well as the lowest earnings in the area.
+The highest productivity levels are driven by manufacturing and in Peterborough and Huntingdonshire13.

 Strong productivity and GVA performance in Peterborough is not following through to wages for residents.
-There is large disparity in residents' earnings across the area: Peterborough (with Fenland) has the lowest average earnings in the area, at £23,973 compared with £31,673 in Cambridge and South Cambridgeshire.
+There is large disparity in residents' earnings across the area: Peterborough (with Fenland) has the lowest average earnings in the area, at £23,973 compared with £31,673 in Cambridge and South Cambridgeshire14.
 The impact of lower skill levels in places such as Fenland means that communities are struggling to benefit from the region's growth, threatening future opportunities.

 Employment levels across the area are slightly higher than national average at 76% compared with 75%, but levels have fallen in Fenland, Huntingdonshire and South Cambridgeshire.
 Employment in innovation-based growth sectors is rising faster in the area than average at 17.4% compared with 6.6% nationally.
-However, the positive growth in these sectors is not experienced evenly across the area - with priority sectors clustering in specific places, for example, advanced manufacturing in Peterborough,
+However, the positive growth in these sectors is not experienced evenly across the area - with priority sectors clustering in specific places, for example, advanced manufacturing in Peterborough, Cambridge and South Cambridgeshire, and life sciences in Cambridge and South Cambridgeshire.